steveicarus/sandylinux/README.txt

 (FSBL).
 It also includes a Hello World program that runs on the board to test basic functionality.

+Execute the xSDK GUI with a command like this:
+   /opt/Xilinx/SDK/2019.1/bin/xsdk 2019.1

 * u-boot-fsbl.bif

 Boot information file for making the boot.bin file that is loaded onto